Privacy Policy

 The user is aware that information they make publicly available is accessible to other users and, where applicable, internet users.
 This also includes sharing via interfaces, social media links or search engines.

-11.11 No responsibility for the actions of third parties
+11.11 No liability for third-party actions

 § 12 Duration of data storage and deletion of personal data